 When a motorcycle accident occurs because of the negligence of another, the motorcyclist can bring a claim for his/her injuries and damages provided liability can be established and the offending person can be identified.
 A person bringing a claim always has the duty to prove that their injuries were caused by another person or company.
 A claim can be asserted when the crash was caused by the other person’s negligence in failing to yield the right of way, failing to secure loads & permitting them to spill onto the roadway, or any of a number of other factors.
 It is imperative to document the crash, collect physical evidence and any witness testimony as soon as possible — at the accident scene if possible.

 Other damages can also be awarded in a motorcycle accident claim.
 The past, present, and future earnings of the victim, as well as their loss of earning potential, can be awarded when severe or fatal injuries have occurred.
 Compensation for medical bills and loss of employment may also be awarded along with compensation for any pain and suffering related to the accident.
 Please note that these are general statements, and the particular facts of any given crash will dictate what damages are recoverable.
+An experienced lawyer, like the motorcycle accident lawyers New Jersey residents rely on, can help with your particular case.

 Motorcycle accidents can happen at any time; even to the most alert and careful rider.
 Motorcycle riders can reduce their chances of suffering injuries by carefully following safety guidelines, the rules of the road and remaining alert.
 It is a proven fact that helmets save lives, and for motorcyclists, helmets often make the difference between life and death.
 Protective clothing with high denier material and leather riding gear can also reduce the chances of serious injury or road rash in the event of an accident.